StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 Another check you can create to help you meet your SLA is to make sure your maximum response is below a certain threshold:

 ![Error percentage check](../../images/telemetry/http-resp-time-check.png)

+## Limitations

+Currently, the StackState Agent can only report on rate and response time of HTTP/1.
+HTTP/2, HTTP/3 and HTTPS are not supported.